jaydenyeong/FastAPI/README.md

-# project
+# FastAPI
-Predicting Road Accident Severity with Machine learning
+Integrate FastAPI with a SQL Server database and implement full CRUD functionality